Porter-Gaud School

 The Porter-Gaud School is an independent coeducational college preparatory day school in Charleston, in the U.S. state of South Carolina.
-Porter-Gaud has an enrollment of about 1000 students, comprising an elementary school, middle school, and high school, and is located on the banks of the Ashley River.
+Porter-Gaud has an enrollment of some 1100 students, comprising a lower school, middle school, and high school, and is located on the banks of the Ashley River.
 The school has historic ties to the Episcopal Church.

-Porter-Gaud was formed in July 1964 from the merger of three schools: The Porter Military Academy (founded 1867), the Gaud School for Boys (founded 1908), and the Watt School (founded 1931).
+Porter-Gaud was formed in July 1964 from the merger of three schools: the Porter Military Academy (founded 1867), the Gaud School for Boys (founded 1908), and the Watt School (founded 1931).
 The legal name of the institution remains The Porter Academy.